Noise-based Correction for Electrical Impedance Tomography: Discussion

 \subsection{Should NBC be Used in EIT?}

 This study demonstrates that the post-processing technique of NBC is a valuable tool for EIT.
-In 2D simulations, the application of NBC can clearly be seen to transform images from complete noise, showing no discernible perturbation, to accurate reconstructions of the considered perturbation for low SNR signals, improve the fidelity of the imaged perturbation for medium SNR signals and preserve image quality for high SNR signals (Fig. \ref{fig: 2D simulated examples}).
-This was supported by a statistical analysis of the WSV.
+For low SNR signals in 2D simulations, NBC can clearly be seen to transform images from complete noise to accurate reconstructions of the considered perturbation.
+For medium SNR signals, NBC improved the fidelity of the imaged perturbation and for high SNR signals, NBC preserved image quality (Fig. \ref{fig: 2D simulated examples}).
+This was supported by a statistical analysis of the WSV (Fig. \ref{fig: uncorrelated WSV 2d simulated} and \ref{fig: correlated WSV 2d simulated}).
 Experimentally, U-NBC was capable of reducing noise in all reconstructions, transforming unsuccessful reconstructions from noise to faithful images and preserving the quality of successful reconstructions (Fig. \ref{fig: 2D tank reconstructions}).
 Even for cases where the WSV was inferior with NBC (i.e. the most superficial perturbation in Fig. \ref{fig: 2D tank reconstructions}), NBC did not decrease image quality on visual inspection.

 In 3D, the images reconstructed \textit{in silico} without NBC bear no resemblance to the target image at any SNR level.
 It is only when NBC is applied that the images correspond to the target image by eye, this clearly shows that, in this case, NBC is necessary for achieving an accurate reconstruction.
 This was validated experimentally with reconstructions of a perturbation in a head-shaped tank bearing no resemblance to the target image unless U-NBC was used (Fig. \ref{fig: head tank reconstructions}).